Shivam-kumar-jha/VAPT-Portfolio/README.md

 **Last Updated:** December 2025

-*All assessments conducted in controlled lab environments with proper authorization.
-No live production systems were targeted.*
+*All assessments conducted in controlled lab environments with proper authorization.*